DataBrewery/cubes/doc/model.rst

 Attributes
 ----------

-Measures and dimension level attributes can be specified either as rich metadata or just simply as strings.
+Dimension level attributes can be specified either as rich metadata or just simply as strings.
 If only string is specified, then all attribute metadata will have default values, label will be equal to the attribute name.

 ================ ================================================================
 Key              Description